-- Full scope audit procedures were performed over the Singapore Operations of DBS Bank Ltd and DBS Bank (Hong Kong) Limited ("significant components").
+- Full scope audit procedures were performed over the Singapore Operations of DBS Bank Ltd. and DBS Bank (Hong Kong) Limited ("significant components"). - We identified DBS Bank Ltd. Hong Kong, Taipei and Seoul Branches, DBS Bank (China) Limited, PT Bank DBS Indonesia, DBS Bank (Taiwan) Ltd and DBS Bank India Limited as component entities where certain account balances were considered to be significant in size in relation to the Group ("other components").
+Consequently, specific audit procedures for the significant account balances of these components were performed to obtain sufficient and appropriate audit evidence.

-- ("significant components").

-We identified DBS Bank Ltd.

-Hong Kong Branch, DBS Bank (China)

-Limited, PT Bank DBS Indonesia,

-DBS Bank (Taiwan) Ltd and DBS Bank

-India Limited as component entities

-where certain account balances

-were considered to be significant

-in size in relation to the Group

-("other components").
-Consequently,

-specific audit procedures for the

-significant account balances of

-these components were performed

-to obtain sufficient appropriate

-audit evidence.